Symptoms Of Type 2 Diabetes

 Health Service Executive

-• cuts and sores taking longer to heal
+• frequent infections, cuts or wounds taking longer to heal

 Useful resources